Privacy Sandbox: Proposals

 In January 2020, Google invited advertising technology companies to join the Improving Web Advertising Business Group (IWABG) of the World Wide Web Consortium (W3C) as a way to participate in the proposal process for the Privacy Sandbox.
+The IWABG group was chaired by Wendy Seltzer and had 258 participants in the group in August 2020, of which 33 were Google employees.